-Appointment Group Nomination and Governance Committee makes recommendations to the Board in this regard having considered the combined knowledge, experience and diversity of the Board in relation to the Group's strategic plans and any gaps thereof.
-Appointments are communicated to the Colombo Stock Exchange and shareholders through corporate disclosures and include a brief resume of the director.
-Re-Election/Re- Appoitnment One third of the Directors in office retire at each Annual General Meeting by rotation with the directors who have served for the longest period since their appointment/re-appointment retiring first.
-Retiring Directors are generally eligible for re-election.
-The provisions of the Articles of the Company do not require the Managing Director to retire by rotation.
-These Directors are eligible to stand for re-election by the Shareholders at the Annual General Meeting.
-The Nomination and Governance Committee of the Company assesses the Board's composition as a whole and reviews the participation, engagement and contribution of each Director prior to recommendation for Re-election.
-A director appointed by the Board to fill a casual vacancy arisen since the previous AGM, will offer himself for re- election at the next AGM Resignation/ Retirement Resignations, retirement, or removal of any Director is promptly advised to the CSE.

-Resignations, Retirement and Appointments in 2023/24
+Appointment Group Nomination and Governance Comm considered the combined knowledge, exp plans and any gaps thereof.
+8 8 Appointments are communicated to the Co disclosures and include a brief resume of the Re-Election/Re- Appoitnment One third of the Directors in office retire at a served for the longest period since their ap eligible for re-election.
+The provisions of the by rotation.
+83 These Directors are eligible to stand for re-e 8 The Nomination and Governance Committ reviews the participation, engagement and 8 8 A director appointed by the Board to fill a c election at the next AGM Resignation/ 8 3 Resignations, retirement, or removal of any Retirement Resignations, Retirement and Appointments in 2023/24

 Mr. Merill J Fernando, Non-Executive Director - it is with deep sadness, we record the demise of Mr Merril J Fernando, a stalwart in the Tea Industry.
 We appreciate his untiring efforts over several decades to promote Ceylon Tea, in the global market and his input to the growth of TTE.
 Mr. N Ekanayake and Mr. M C B Talwatte were appointed as Independent Non-Executive Directors to the Board on 03rd January 2024.
 Mr. D C Fernando was appointed as a Non-Executive Director to the Board on 2nd August 2023.
 Mr. D.C.
 Fernando was the Alternate Director to Mr. Merril J. Fernando until 20th July 2023.
 Mr. A M J Fernando was appointed as the Alternate Director to Mr. D C Fernando on 25th August 2024.
 Dr. N T Bogahalande, who served as an Independent Non-Executive Director, resigned from the Company on from 31st December 2023.